- About The Board

 (k) School psychology internships.
 School psychology internships must have a clearly designated psychologist who is responsible for the integrity and quality of the training program and who is licensed.
 In a school psychology internship, the basic supervision must be conducted by a psychologist who is trained in the applicant’s major program of doctoral study, or a closely related program, who is licensed, and who may be employed in a setting other than the school district in which the internship is situated.
 While additional experience with professionals in other disciplines is highly desirable, it is required that school psychology interns have experience with multiple (two or more) supervisors who are licensed as psychologists.
 Supervision of school psychology interns shall consist of an average of at least 10 percent of the full-time or half-time intern’s week.
 At least half of the supervision of school psychology interns must be regularly scheduled, formal, face-to-face, individual supervision by one or more licensed psychologists with the intent of dealing with psychological services rendered directly by the intern.
 The remaining half of the supervision may be conducted individually or in a group by licensed psychologists or by other licensed professionals as appropriate to the internship experience.

 (l) Postdoctoral experience.
 At least one year of the two-year experience requirement must be postdoctoral experience as a psychologist and in line with the applicant’s major program of doctoral study as determined according to the procedure stated in 575:10-1-2(e).
-The postdoctoral experience must be a full time (40 hours per week) for at least one calendar year (50 weeks), or a total of 2000 hours of appropriate experience, or equivalent, for a period not to exceed three years, except in school psychology.
+Except in school psychology, the postdoctoral experience must be a total of 2000 hours of appropriate experience.
+The postdoctoral experience must either be full time (40 hours per week) for at least one calendar year (50 weeks), or part-time for a period not to exceed three years.
 The postdoctoral experience in school psychology must be full time (40 hours per week) for at least one calendar year (50 weeks) or one academic contract year, or a total of 2000 hours (or the number of hours in an academic contract year) of appropriate experience, or equivalent, for a period not to exceed three years.
 The postdoctoral experience must be under the supervision of a licensed psychologist(s) who was trained in the applicant’s major program of doctoral study, or a closely related program, and who is currently engaged in rendering psychological services relevant to that training.
-The applicant must have received and accumulated 75 hours of regularly scheduled, formal, face-to-face, individual supervision from his/her supervisor(s) reasonably distributed throughout each 12 months of the postdoctoral experience.
+Applicants must have received and accumulated 75 hours of regularly scheduled, formal, face-to-face, individual supervision from his/her supervisor(s) reasonably distributed throughout each 12 months of the postdoctoral experience.
 The postdoctoral experience does not have to be in a private setting.
+The postdoctoral experience of applicants who desire a Health Service Psychologist designation must also meet the requirements of 575:10-1-6(b)(5)(B).

 (m) Examination process.
 The full examination for licensure shall consist of two component examinations: